David Marshall (Singaporean politician): Aftermath and resignation

 Marshall continued to preach his plan to the Colonial Secretary to reopen the talks, under the assumption that his plan would succeed and, that if it did not by 6 June, Marshall would resign from his post.
-During this time, his fellow LF members had been urging him to resign, with arrangements being made to replace him with another member as chief minister.
-By 23 May, Lim Yew Hock was already viewed as the upcoming chief minister, following support from the LF and Lennox-Boyd.
-The evening of his return, Marshall had contacted governor Black to inquire whether Lennox-Boyd would receive a new delegation headed by Lim that discussed his originally planned points, if Marshall resigned.
-On 28 May, Lennox-Boyd replied that he did not want to interfere with Singapore's affairs and, on 30 May, the Colonial Office rejected Marshall's points outright, ensuring Marshall's resignation.
-On 6 June, Marshall appeared before the Legislative Assembly and requested a censure following his performance at the constitutional talks, but was rejected.
+During this time, his fellow LF members had been urging him to resign, with arrangements already made to succeed him.
+By 23 May, Lim Yew Hock was viewed as the next chief minister, receiving support from the LF and Lennox-Boyd.
+The evening of his return, Marshall contacted Black to inquire whether Lennox-Boyd would receive a new delegation headed by Lim that discussed his originally planned points, if he resigned.
+On 28 May, Lennox-Boyd replied that he did not want to interfere with Singapore's affairs and, on 30 May, the Colonial Office rejected Marshall's points outright.
+On 6 June, Marshall requested a censure in the Legislative Assembly regarding his performance at the constitutional talks, but was rejected.
 On 7 June, he requested a censure again but was similarly refused.
 Marshall resigned later that day at 5:00 p.m. as chief minister, but remained as a backbencher.
 He was succeeded by Lim.